sav-che/TL-2/Authors/Bolle, Friedrich Franz August Albrecht {std. F. Bolle}.md

-> [!cite] BHL link: this entry starts at [page 295](https://www.biodiversitylibrary.org/item/103859#page/305/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 295](https://www.biodiversitylibrary.org/page/33265492) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bolle, Friedrich Franz August Albrecht (1905-x), German (Potsdam born) botanist, studied botany at the University of Berlin, student of Diels at the Botanical Garden and Museum Berlin, Dr. phil.
-Berlin 1934, assistant at the Botanical Museum 1933-1934, id. with Harms at the Preussische Akademie der Wissenschaften; on active service 1941-1946, scientist at the Pflanzenschutzamt in Kiel 1946-1970. (*F. Bolle*).
+Berlin 1934, assistant at the Botanical Museum 1933-1934, id. with Harms at the Preussische Akademie der Wissenschaften; on active service 1941-1946, scientist at the Pflanzenschutzamt in Kiel 1946-1970.
+**Abbreviated name**: *F. Bolle*

 #### Herbarium and types